zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Note how this view has no UI.

 [.code-highlight: 5,8]
-^Instead, a container view purpose is to declare what is the actual UI.
-In this case implemented in this Other FSListUI view
+^Instead, the view declaration is delegated to and implemented by another view, FSListView in this example

 [.code-highlight: 7,9]
-^and, most importantly, we forward the business logic events to the model, which is where we use all the gathered knowledge to decide what's next for our app.
+^and, most importantly, we forward the business logic events to the container model, which is where we gathered all the state knowledge and decide what's next.

 [.code-highlight: all]
 ^Containers are just one example...another one most of us are familiar with is the coordinator pattern.